Symptoms and Progression of Dementia

 While a person with late stage dementia may have difficulty communicating, they will often respond positively to affection, a smile, and a soothing voice.
 Music, scent and hand massage can bring comfort and enjoyment.

 The progression of vascular dementia

 Vascular dementia is generally caused by a stroke or a series of small strokes.
-As a result this type of dementia may progress in a ‘stepped’ manner, which differs from the more gradual progression of Alzheimer’s disease.
-Symptoms may appear to suddenly worsen due to a stroke and then remain level for a period of time.
-It may be months or years until the next stroke occurs and symptoms can then worsen.
-Where vascular dementia is caused by a series of small strokes, then symptoms can emerge in a more gradual way.
+As a result, this type of dementia may progress in a ‘stepped’ manner, which differs from the more gradual progression of Alzheimer’s disease.
+Symptoms may suddenly worsen due to a stroke and remain level for some time.
+It may be months or years until the next stroke occurs, and symptoms can worsen.
+When vascular dementia is caused by a series of small strokes, then symptoms can emerge more gradually.

 People with vascular dementia tend to maintain their personality and emotional responsiveness until the later stages of the condition.
 This can mean that people are more aware of their condition and can be more prone to depression than people with Alzheimer’s disease.